Lextuga007/Philosopher-Analyst-Netlify/content/talk/NHSR-meetup/index.md

 ### qicharts2

-Introducing the SPC^[Statistical Process Control] chart package qicharts2 using Crimea war numbers that Florence Nightingale collected and which are available from the HistData package.
+Introducing the SPC (Statistical Process Control) chart package qicharts2 using Crimea war numbers that Florence Nightingale collected and which are available from the HistData package.

 Also briefly covers faceting and rare events (time between) SPC charts.